 In this article, we will provide detailed information about the benefits of manual therapy.
-Manual therapy is a form of physical therapy that is applied only manually using special techniques without using any tools.
+Manual therapy is a form of physical therapy applied only manually using special techniques without using any tools.

-In manual therapy, practitioners use only hands to manipulate the joints in the area and to put pressure on the muscle tissue to reduce pain caused by muscle spasms, novelization, and novelization dysfunction.
-Although there is still a new treatment, its history dates back to hippocrates and has already taken its place in modern medicine.
-It is a branch of science that has established faculties in the United States, UK and European countries for nearly a century.
+In manual therapy, practitioners use only hands to manipulate the joints in the area.
+And put pressure on the muscle tissue to reduce pain caused by muscle spasms, novelization.
+Although there is still a new treatment, its history dates back to Hippocrates and has already occurred in modern medicine.
+It is a branch of science that has established faculties in the USA, UK, and European countries for nearly a century.

-Manual therapy for the treatment of pain and dysfunctions in the spine and limb joints includes methods such as manipulation mobilization techniques.
+Manual therapy for treating pain and dysfunctions in the spine and limb joints includes methods such as manipulation mobilization techniques.

 Benefits of Manual Therapy?